mkoetzing/Zabbix-templates-for-Active-Directory/README.md

 # Requirements
 PowerShell 3.00+ version
 # Installation
+1. Add userparameter in your zabbix_agentd.conf by analogy with userparameter.conf
+2. Create dir "C:\Program Files\Zabbix Agent\scripts" and Copy ADReplication.ps1
-Add userparameter in your zabbix_agentd.conf by analogy with userparameter.conf Import the template ADReplication.xml and the template ADAudit.xml in your zabbix installation
+3. Import the template ADReplication.xml and the template ADAudit.xml in your zabbix installation

 # Description
 1).
 LLD finds a active directory replication partners